apisnetworks/apiscp-docs/docs/PROGRAMMING.md

 ## Platform migration

-A platform migration may be created by passing `--platform` to make:migration,
+A platform migration may be created by passing `--platform` to `make:migration`,

 ```bash
 cd /usr/local/apnscp